Discover white water kayaking with Regents Canoe Club

-Dates for summer 2019 Introduction to White Water Kayaking courses will be posted in spring 2019
+Dates for spring 2020 Introduction to White Water Kayaking courses.

 The club runs several trips aimed specifically at new white water paddlers who have completed this course and who want to learn more.
 These follow up trips are a great way to learn more and have fun on the rivers!
 We advertise such trips on our calendar page and in our regular members’ email newsletter.